romandariana/adi-kuiper-gen/README.md

  * `Kuiper with custom script:`

-   - **07.extra-scripts**
+   - **07.extra-tweaks** - substage **01.extra-scripts**

 # Kuiper with custom extra scripts

 Kuiper has an option to run extra scripts at build time in order to customize the resulted image.
-Below are steps to add this option by using the example script provided in stage `07.extra-scripts` or a custom script.
+Below are steps to add this option by using the example script provided in stage `07.extra-tweaks` or a custom script.

 Steps to prepare Kuiper customization with the example script:
-- in the `config` file, set 'EXTRA_SCRIPT' variable to `stages/07.extra-scripts/examples/extra-script-example.sh`
+- in the `config` file, set 'EXTRA_SCRIPT' variable to `stages/07.extra-tweaks/01.extra-scripts/examples/extra-script-example.sh`
-- if you need to pass `config` file parameters to the script, uncomment the line where it sources the config file in `stages/07.extra-scripts/examples/extra-script-example.sh`, otherwise skip this step
+- if you need to pass `config` file parameters to the script, uncomment the line where it sources the config file in `stages/07.extra-tweaks/01.extra-scripts/examples/extra-script-example.sh`, otherwise skip this step
-- write your commands in `stages/07.extra-scripts/examples/extra-script-example.sh`
+- write your commands in `stages/07.extra-tweaks/01.extra-scripts/examples/extra-script-example.sh`

 Steps to prepare Kuiper customization with custom script:
 - place the custom script inside `adi-kuiper-gen` directory